-This course is designed for student who will become decision makers in almost any company concerned with consumer/customer communications including advertising, public relations, promotions, Internet, marketing, media and client organizations. the emphasis in this course will be the formulation of advertising and other promotional mix elements in the integrated marketing communications program (IMC) of an organization.
+This course is designed for students who will become decision makers in almost any company concerned with consumer/customer communications including advertising, public relations, promotions, Internet marketing, media and client organizations.
+The emphasis in this course will be the formulation of advertising and other promotional mix elements in the integrated marketing communications program (IMC) of an organization.

 BA-924 Sales Management

-This course will examine the elements of an effective sales force as in indispensable component of the organization's marketing effort.
-Students will understand marketing's reach and potentialimpact in achieving organizational goals.
+This course will examine the elements of an effective sales force as an indispensable component of the organization's marketing effort.
+Students will understand marketing's reach and potential impact in achieving organizational goals.
 Students will understand the sales process, the relationship between sales and marketing, sales force structure and customer relationship management (CRM).

 BA-960 Leadership Theory and Skills

 This course explores the past, present and future of leadership and covers a variety of leadership paradigms and approaches.
 Attention is focused on cultural dynamics and diversity, including national, global and ethical issues.
 Emphasis is placed on how leaders emerge, the ever changing nature of a leader's skills portfolio, and how leadership roles are changing.
 Leadership of individuals, small teams, organizations, as well as leadership in a virtual world are discussed.
 Assignments include case analyses, individual and group projects and presentations.